Nutrition 101: Molybdenum | Food List

 Top Molybdenum-Rich Foods

 There is very little data on the molybdenum content in foods; molybdenum content is not generally included in nutrient databases.
-Molybdenum is found in varying amounts in a wide range of natural food sources, including beans and lentils, grains, green leafy vegetables, nuts, milk, and liver.
+Molybdenum is found in varying amounts in a wide range of natural food sources, mostly in beans and lentils, grains, green leafy vegetables, nuts, milk, and liver.
+In children’s diet, dairy products such as cheese, yogurt, and milk are the main sources.
 The amount of molybdenum in plants and animals varies depending on the amount in the soil.

 Nutrition Facts Label and the % Daily Value

-In Canada: The daily value for molybdenum is 75 mcg.
+In Canada: The daily value for molybdenum is 45 µg8.
 Listing the daily value for selenium on the Nutrition Facts label is optional.

 Nutrient Interactions